xlab-ub/xlab-web/README.md

 ### Home Section

-You must edit the `sections/home.md` to update the logo, title, and contents of the home section.
+You must edit the `sections/home.md` file to update the logo, title, and contents of the home section.

 ### News Section

-You must edit the `sections/news.md` to update the contents of the news section.
+You must edit the `sections/news.md` file to update the contents of the news section.

 Follow up these steps to add a news to your website: